-Birth Registration: In general citizenship is derived from one's parents, although there are limited circumstances in which citizenship may be derived from birth within the country's territory.
+Birth Registration: In general, citizenship is derived from one's parents, although there are limited circumstances in which citizenship may be derived from birth within the country's territory.
 The government generally registered births promptly; however, there were some delays in remote locations.
 Unregistered children may be denied some government services.

-Education: Education was not compulsory.
-Parents must cover school fees as well as the cost of uniform and books.
-These costs could be waived for children whose family income fell below a certain amount.
+Education: Primary education was tuition-free for the first 10 years of school but not compulsory.
+Parents must cover school fees as well as the cost of uniforms and books.
+These costs could be waived for children whose family income fell below a certain level.
+All school-age children have a right to the first 10 years of schooling.
+Thereafter, to access further education, they must pass the Junior Certificate Examination to get into senior secondary school.

-Child Abuse: Child abuse occurred and was often reported to police in cases of physical harm to a child.
-Police referred the children and, depending on the level of abuse, their alleged abuser(s) to counseling in the Department of Social Services within the Ministry of Local Government as well as to local NGOs.
+Child Abuse: Child abuse occurred and often was reported to police in cases of physical harm to a child.
+Police referred the children and, depending on the level of abuse, their alleged abuser(s) to counseling in the Department of Social Services within the Ministry of Local Government, as well as to local NGOs.
 Police referred some cases to the Attorney General's Office for prosecution.
 Local human rights groups raised concerns about the use and administration of corporal punishment by traditional courts and in schools, which many believed to be excessive.